arun96/sketching/README.md

 - `-sl/--screen-location <Directory>`: Used for both screen-generation and loading pre-generated screens.
 Specifies the location where the generated screens will be saved.
 Screens will be saved in `.bin` files with names matching the input genome files.

 Load Pre-Generated Screen:
 - `-ls/--load-screen`: Use this if you want to use a pre-generated screen, and supply the input reads to classify against it.
-Please remember to set matched/unmatched (`-um`) depending on the type of classification you want to do.
+Please remember to set matched/unmatched (`-um`) depending on the type of classification you want to do, and please specify the error rate, read length and target matches used when generating this screen.
 - `-sl/--screen-location <Directory>`: Used for both screen-generation and loading pre-generated screens.
 Specifies the location where the pre-generated screens will be loaded from.
 Pre-generated screens will be loaded from `.bin` files with names matching the input genome files.

 Experiment Parameters